Math 403 Course Webpage

 Assignments

-TeX usage) and your .pdf file, which can serve as verification
+on your TeX usage) and your .pdf file, which can serve

-that your system produces the same output as ours do.
-(There
+as verification that your system produces the same output as

-have been cases where .tex files upload improperly; the .pdf
+ours do.
+(There have been cases where .tex files upload

-file then serves as proof of on-time submission.)
+improperly; the .pdf file then serves as proof of on-time

 - The final project consists of an oral presentation and a

-of the oral presentation will depend on how many students are
+length of the oral presentation will depend on how many

-registered once the semester is fully under way.
-More details
+students are registered once the semester is fully under way.

-about term projects are included at the end of this
+More details about term projects are included at the end

-- The final projects might need to be completed in pairs
+- The final projects are completed in pairs for those

-if too many students are registered.
-If you are unable to find
+registered for Math 403.
+If you are unable to find a

 Check here two weeks before each homework is due, or one week

-an assignment hasn't been posted and you think it should have been,
+If an assignment hasn't been posted and you think it should have

-then please do email the instructor.
-Sometimes I encounter problems
+been, then please do email the instructor.
+Sometimes I

-(such as, for example, the department's servers going down) while
+encounter problems (such as, for example, the department's servers

-posting assignments; other times, I might simply have neglected to
+going down) while posting assignments; other times, I might simply

 Due Date |